-Nutrition in the flat stages
+Nutrition during flat stages

-Although the energy demands may seem less intense compared to mountain stages, flat stages still require careful attention to nutrition, as constant speed consumes a significant amount of energy.
+Although the energy demands may seem less intense compared to mountain stages, flat stages still require careful attention to nutrition, as the constant speed consumes a significant amount of energy.

 Nutritional strategies for the flat stages